 The William G. Pomeroy Foundation proudly partnered with Ohio History Connection in 2014 to provide historical marker grants in the Buckeye State.
-Markers in this program commemorate historic people, places, things or events of Ohio’s past between 1800-1900.
+Markers in this program commemorate historic people, places, things or events of Ohio’s past between the years 1800-1900.

 Ohio marker grants are fully funded and cover the entire cost of a standard Ohio historical marker, pole and shipping.
 The grant recipient is responsible for installation of the marker.

 Application Procedure and Deadline

 Grant applications for this marker program are available through Ohio History Connection.
 Visit their site for a downloadable marker application, details about the program and a list of existing Ohio markers.
 The deadline for applications with Ohio History Connection is July 1, 2020.

 When applying for a Pomeroy Foundation grant, on your marker application, simply select the field that says: “Check if applying for funding through The William G. Pomeroy Foundation.”
 No additional paperwork is required.Apply Now